 And whisper in your ear, ‘I love you’.

-Figurative language is the overall description of language that compares two things in an unusual and interesting way.
+Figurative language is the overall description of language that compares two things in an unusual and interesting way and is often used in poetry.

 Create and save customized word lists.
 Sign up today and start improving your vocabulary!